Dateline: Kotor, Montenegro

 Not only does starting up an overseas company give you an extra barrier in terms of liability, it also means you can choose how you’re going to be taxed.
 This is what “go where you’re treated best” is all about.

-So, if you do decided to go to a country with very low or even no tax – Georgia, Estonia and Malta are all perfect examples – you can control exactly how you’re doing it.
+So, if you do decide to go to a country with very low or even no tax – Georgia, Estonia and Malta are all perfect examples – you can control exactly how you’re doing it.
 For an Amazon FBA or online seller, this is one of the smartest decisions you can make.

 As an online seller, you’re going to go through a lot of inventory and every time you make a profit, you’re going to have to pay tax in the country where you live.
 It’s very common for online sellers operating where they live to end up paying far too much tax because of this.